Regular Model Checking Upside-Down: An Invariant-Based Approach: IndInv₂ for cache coherence protocols Berkeley and Dragon

 If a read occurs from an invalid cell -- while all cells are invalid -- the accessed cell becomes an exclusive reference:

-If not all cells are invalid but a read occurs for an invalid cell then this cell obtains a shared copy to the data.
-Moreover, all exclusive references; i.e., cells in states $\exclusive$ or $\dirty$, move to their shared counterparts ($\nonexclusive$ and $\dirtyshared$ respectively).
+If not all cells are invalid but a read occurs for an invalid cell, then this cell obtains a copy of the data, having now a shared reference to the data.
+Moreover, all exclusive references; i.e., cells in the states $\exclusive$ or $\dirty$, move to their shared counterparts ($\nonexclusive$ and $\dirtyshared$, respectively).

+It is possible here that, although all cells are invalid, the changing cell becomes only shared.
+Since this configuration can also be reached from the configuration where there are exactly two cells in state $\nonexclusive$ and all others in $\invalid$ by one cell moving from its shared state to its invalid state, this does not change the set of actually reachable configurations and, consequently, is immaterial for the correctness analysis.

-Writing a cell in state $\dirty$ does not change anything.
-On the other hand, writing a cell in state $\exclusive$ moves that cell into the state $\dirty$:
+Writing a cell in the state $\dirty$ does not change anything.
+On the other hand, writing a cell in the state $\exclusive$ moves that cell into the state $\dirty$:

 and